 Children are often some of the most social people in the world, but they can also be judgmental towards others.
 There are not always concrete reasons why they do what they do, so helping them understand the consequences of their actions is important.
 When it comes to being a bully, many children do not understand they are doing anything wrong.
-They might feel their behavior is acceptable, but what they are doing is hurting others.
-Teaching them to socialize correctly without bullying is a concept that has many different forms, so holding assemblies that illustrate different types of bullying behavior is important.
+They might feel their behaviour is acceptable, but what they are doing is hurting others.
+Teaching them to socialize correctly without bullying is a concept that has many different forms, so holding assemblies that illustrate different types of bullying behaviour is important.

 Making Fun of Others

 Every person is different, but it is often difficult for even adults to accept and cherish those differences.
 Children have less experience in the world, so many of them are fine with accepting people for who they are without looking at their physical differences.
 When they begin attending school and making new friends, they can suddenly be taught by their peers that it is okay to make fun of others.
-Physical differences are often the target of this behavior, and it generally consists of a group of children laughing at one student who has small physical differences from the whole group.
+Physical differences are often the target of this behaviour, and it generally consists of a group of children laughing at one student who has small physical differences from the whole group.

 Leaving Some Students Out

 Students at any age generally tend to form a close group of friends, but there generally seems to be one or two of them who get left out of all the groups.
 They might be the shy children, or they could be the ones who look different.
 Sometimes the students who are left out the most tend to be the most intelligent ones, and they are shunned due to their ability to make perfect grades.
 Leaving some students out of groups is a form of bullying that is often neglected as an important subject, but it needs to be explored when teaching anti-bullying KS2 Powerpoints during assemblies.